oracle/db-sharding/container-based-sharding-deployment/samples/container-files/podman-container-files/podman-sharded-database-with-user-defined-sharding.md

 **NOTE:** In this case, `oshard3-0`, `ORCL3CDB` and `ORCL3PDB` are the names of host, CDB and PDB for the shard3 respectively.

-### Confirm the shard has been successfully deleted from the Sharded database
+### Confirm the shard has been successfully deleted from the Oracle Globally Distributed Database

-Once the shard is deleted from the Sharded Database, use the below commands to check the status of the shards and chunk distribution in the sharded database:
+Once the shard is deleted from the Oracle Globally Distributed Database, use the below commands to check the status of the shards and chunk distribution in the Oracle Globally Distributed Database:

 ```bash
 podman exec -it gsm1 $(podman exec -it gsm1 env | grep ORACLE_HOME | cut -d= -f2 | tr -d '\r')/bin/gdsctl config shard